plantgenomicslab/HMMerMe/README.md

 ### Detailed Explanation
 The process begins within the `Database` directory, hosting `.hmm` profile files crucial for identifying homology between your query sequences and extensive sequence databases.
 The `Input` directory should contain species-specific fasta or fas files.
 This setup enables `run.py` to discover homologous sequences between your fasta files and the predefined HMM profiles.

 Consider the example of the species AaegyptiLVPWY, with its fasta file containing 28,392 genes.
 The database directory houses 49 HMM profiles, utilized by `run.py` to find potential homologous matches.
 The output files provide a comprehensive set of data ranging from homology results to detailed lists and sequences of identified domain genes, including handling conflicts where domain genes share sequences but have different names.

 Furthermore, the analysis details the alignment of sequences via the Muscle program and the subsequent trimming of alignments to remove excess gaps, culminating in a set of combined alignment files.
 The `--visualization` option, if utilized, employs Weblogo and Pymsaviz tools to create graphical representations of the aligned sequences, enhancing the interpretability of the results.

-## Additional features to enhance the analysis include:
-- An `--output` option for specifying the directory where output files will be stored, defaulting to `output`.
-- A `--CPU` option to set the number of cores used, with a default value of 2.
-- An  `--visualization` option to enable or disable WebLogo generation, which is disabled by default for streamlined analysis.

 ## Custom Database Creation
 For custom database creation, follow the steps below using `muscle` for alignment, `trimal` for trimming alignments based on conservation and gap thresholds, `esl-reformat` for format conversion, and `hmmbuild` to construct the HMM profile:
 ```bash
 muscle -in {Homology_domain}.fasta -out {Homology_domain}.aln -clw
 trimal -in {Homology_domain}.aln -out {Homology_domain}_trimmed.aln -gt 0.50 -cons 60